skymagephp/docs/watermark.md

 When domain watermarking is enabled in the Dashboard, any manual `watermark` parameter in the URL will take precedence and replace the automatic domain watermark.

-## Technical Details

-- The watermark text is rendered as a PNG image with transparency
-- Text size is proportional to the image dimensions, with minimum and maximum size constraints
-- Minimum text height: 10 pixels
-- Maximum text height: 100 pixels
-- Watermark images are cached for better performance
-- Special characters and spaces are supported but should be URL-encoded

 ## Common Use Cases

 - **Copyright Protection**: Add copyright notices to prevent unauthorized use